Target (ULAE 147)

 Jasper Johns 5 Postcards

-5 Postcards, 2011 Encaustic and oil on five canvases
+Encaustic and oil on five canvases

-Jasper Johns Untitled, 2012 was included in Jasper Johns Mind/Mirror at the Whitney Museum of American Art, New York.
+Jasper Johns Untitled, 2012 was included in Jasper Johns: Mind/Mirror at the Whitney Museum of American Art, New York.

 Jasper Johns signing the edition in Sharon, CT

 The condition of Jasper Johns prints plays a pivotal role in preserving the integrity and value of these artworks.
-The presence of mat staining, fox marks, and attenuated colors can significantly impact the overall aesthetic and historical integrity of these artworks.
-When considering a purchase, it is crucial to be wary of dealers who claim prints are in good condition despite such issues, as this may be a deliberate attempt to mislead buyers.
-Genuine transparency is crucial in the art market, and dealers who purposefully downplay or omit details about these conditions are not acting in the best interest of the collector.
-It is also advisable to avoid dealers who artificially enhance colors in photos.
-Authenticity and transparency are essential in the art market, and artificially enhanced images can mislead potential buyers, distorting the true condition of the artwork.
+The presence of mat staining, fox marks and attenuated colors can significantly impact the overall aesthetic and historical integrity of these artworks.
+When considering a purchase of a Jasper Johns print, it is crucial to be wary of dealers who claim prints are in good condition despite such issues, as this may be a deliberate attempt to mislead buyers.
+Transparency is imperative in the art market and dealers who purposefully omit condition details are not acting in the best interest of the collector.
+It is also advisable to avoid dealers who artificially enhance colors in photos, distorting the true condition of the artwork.
 Choosing dealers who provide accurate representations, even if it reveals imperfections, ensures that buyers make well-informed decisions, maintaining the authenticity and value of Jasper Johns prints over time.

 Jasper Johns and John Lund